dabrahams/swift/docs/CppInteroperabilitySpec.md

 # PROVISIONAL C++ Interoperability Specification

-This document condenses the many options discussed in the [C++ Interoperability Manifesto][manifesto] into a single set of choices.
+This document condenses the many options discussed in the [C++ Interoperability Manifesto][manifesto] into a single set of choices, with much less narrative.
 It is not official in any way, but it provides one possible coherent view of what C++ interoperability will look like.

-## Goals
+## Goals and Tradeoffs

+These are not the goals from the corresponding section of the [manifesto][manifesto]; instead, they are the criteria by which we've chosen what to include in this provisional specification.

+- **API Accessibility**: all C++ APIs should be usable from Swift, and all Swift APIs usable from C++, without manual annotation or wrapping.
+- The following take precedence over safety and ergonomics:
+  - API Accessibility.
+  - Avoiding any performance penalties at the API boundary.
+- The ability to easily make an imported C++ API safe and ergonomic in Swift with manual intervention (annotation, wrapping, etc.) is a goal.
+- Using a C++ API from Swift should not introduce any new, Swift-specific “gotchas,” and vice-versa.

 ## Current state of art: importing C code into Swift
 ## Importing C++ APIs into Swift
 ### Names, identifiers and keywords